DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-6. You can right-click on the created user and click "Properties" to see the directories that they are in.
-Since the user was created by copying an existing user, they should be apart of the same directory as that person.
-In my case the user "helpdesk" should be apart of everything that the "Administrator" is apart of.
+6. Right-click the created user and select 'Properties' to view the directories they belong to.
+Since the user was created by copying an existing one, they should be part of the same directories as the original user.
+In my case, the 'helpdesk' user should be part of the same directories as the 'Administrator'.
    <br>
    <br>